1-25-23 Mayor Gives Update on the Ohio Street Project

 MARTINSVILLE – In preparation for a new Police Headquarters and other new office space, some city offices will be temporarily relocating to other city-owned locations.

-On Thursday, April 28th and Friday, April 29th the Clerk-Treasurer’s Office will be closed for in-person transactions so they may move to their temporary location at the Wastewater Treatment Plant building at 995 Rogers Road.
+On Thursday, April 28th and Friday, April 29th the Clerk-Treasurer’s Office was closed for in-person transactions to make the move to their temporary location at the Wastewater Treatment Plant building at 995 Rogers Road.
 During these two days, the staff may be reached via telephone, at 765-342-6012.
 The Clerk-Treasurer’s Office will reopen for normal business starting Monday, May 2nd.
 While at the temporary location, the hours of operation will be Monday-Friday from 7:30 AM to 3:30 PM.

 The Building Inspector and Code Enforcement Office will be relocating to space in City Hall at 59 S. Jefferson Street, by mid-May.
 The entrance to their temporary office location will be through a marked door on the east (back) side of the building.
 There will not be access to the Building Inspector/Code Enforcement Office from within City Hall.
 Visitors to the office are therefore encouraged to park in the lot on the east side of City Hall.
 Office hours for the Building Inspector/Code Enforcement office will be 8:00 AM – 12:00 PM; 1:00 PM – 4:00 PM Monday through Friday.
 The telephone number will remain 765-349-4923.